 The Advent of Code is an annual programming challenge which has been running every December since 2015.
-Every morning (depending on your timezone) a new, two-part puzzle is released, and people all over the world race to collect the stars and save Christmas / help Santa / fix snow production or otherwise rescue the World from calamity.
+Which makes the 2024 one the tenth anniversary!
+Every day a new, two-part puzzle is released, and people all over the world race to collect the stars and save Christmas / help Santa / fix snow production or otherwise rescue the World from calamity.
+For those of us in Europe this means an early alarm call every morning, for those in western North America it's an evening thing.

 The website and the puzzles are deliberately kept in a very low-key, mostly monochrome, text-only format for maximum accessibility.
-Yet the worlds it describes are varied, dramatic and occasionally vast.
+Yet the worlds it describes are varied, dramatic, funny and occasionally vast.
 Therefore, visualising these problems in different ways is a popular, yet entirely optional extra activity.

-Not all of the puzzles lend themselves to useful visualisation, so here I've picked out three from this 2023 calendar to turn into animations.
+Not all of the puzzles lend themselves to useful visualisation, so here I've picked out just a few from the 2023 and 2024 calendars to turn into animations.
 Perhaps some of the behaviours shown here uncover surprises in the way these things actually change.

 In this puzzle, molten lava has been collected from the production facility and needs to be transported to the factory with a minimum amount of heat loss.
 Wheeled crucibles can transport the lava across the city grid in a frighteningly high number of possible routes, each of which incurring a corresponding heat loss.
 The problem is to find the best route so that the lava is still as hot as possible when it arrives at the factory.